What Is a Headless CMS?

 Is Sitecore a headless CMS?

 Although some may disagree, Sitecore is, in fact, a true headless CMS.
-Sitecore has never marketed its platform as a headless CMS, though it has been using a headless architecture since releasing its very first versions.
+Sitecore has never marketed its platform as a headless CMS, though it has used a headless architecture since releasing its very first versions.
 See the following article for a more in-depth discussion of this topic.

 What are some examples of other headless CMSs?